nuclio/nuclio/docs/reference/triggers/cron.md

 <a id="overview"></a>
 ## Overview

-Triggers the function according to a schedule or interval, with an optional body.
+The `cron` trigger riggers the function according to a schedule or interval, with an optional body.

 <a id="attributes"></a>
 ## Attributes